Management Approach

 Structure

-Our environmental conservation activities (climate change, waste, water resources, biodiversity, etc.) are promoted by the Global Environmental Committee and the Global Environmental Promotion Committee under the Sustainability Committee.
+Our environmental conservation activities (climate change, waste, water resources, biodiversity, etc.) are promoted by the Climate Change and Biodiversity Committee under the Sustainability Committee.
+We also establish the Global environment Committee to promote specific initiatives at our business sites and plants.

 Organizational Chart